canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

 ---
 <div class="dpgn-section-intro-standard">

-Building in accessibility from the start is key to ensure that your programs, service, tools or application can be used by everyone, including those living with a permanent disability, but also by those who may have a temporary limitation or disability due to illness, accident, environmental changes or technological difficulties.
+Building in accessibility from the start is key to ensuring that your programs, service, tools and applications can be used by everyone, including those living with a permanent disability, but also by those who may have a temporary limitation or disability due to illness, accident, environmental changes or technological difficulties.

-Worldwide, Over a billion people, about 15% of the world's population, have some form of disability.
-Between 110 million and 190 million adults have significant difficulties in functioning. (<a href="http://www.who.int/news-room/fact-sheets/detail/disability-and-health">World Health Organization</a>)
+Worldwide, over a billion people, about 15% of the world's population, have some form of disability.
+Between 110 million and 190 million adults have significant difficulties in functioning (<a href="http://www.who.int/news-room/fact-sheets/detail/disability-and-health">World Health Organization</a>).

 In Canada:

 - 14% of the population (4.9 million Canadians) identify as a person with a disability
-- 30% of the population have a disability if you include “invisible” disabilities (colour blindness, cognitive, mental health or chronic pain related)
+- 30% of the population have a disability if you include “invisible” disabilities (e.g., colour blindness, cognitive, mental health or chronic pain-related)
-- 50% of the population have a disability if you take into account age-related impairments (low vision, low hearing, cognitive impairments),
+- 50% of the population have a disability if you take into account age-related impairments (e.g., low vision, low hearing or cognitive impairments)
-- At least once in a person’s lifetime, they also may have a temporary disability brought on through accident, illness, repetitive strain, lifecycle changes (pregnancy).
+- At least once in a person’s lifetime, they may also have a temporary disability brought on through accident, illness, repetitive strain or lifecycle changes (pregnancy).

 <section>

 ## Curb Cut Effect

-Curb cuts are intended to help wheelchair get on sidewalks, but they also help bicyclists, parents with strollers, delivery people, and many other nondisabled groups.
+Curb cuts are intended to help wheelchairs get up on sidewalks, but they also help bicyclists, parents with strollers, delivery people, and many other non-disabled groups.
 This benefit to others became known as the “Curb-Cut Effect”.

 When inclusive and accessible design is in place, it is a benefit for all and seamlessly meets the needs of individuals across the board, including people without disabilities.